h2oai/h2o-3/h2o-docs/src/product/security.rst

     h2o_ssl_jts_internal=truststore.jks
     h2o_ssl_jts_password=password

-3. To start an SSL-enabled node, pass the location to the properties file using the ``-internal_security`` flag
+3. To start an SSL-enabled node, pass the location to the properties file using the ``-internal_security_conf`` flag

  ::

-  java -jar h2o.jar -internal_security security.properties
+  java -jar h2o.jar -internal_security_conf security.properties

 Configuration
 ~~~~~~~~~~~~~

-To enable this feature, set the ``-internal_security`` parameter when starting an H2O node, and point that to a configuration file (key=value format) that contains the following values:
+To enable this feature, set the ``-internal_security_conf`` parameter when starting an H2O node, and point that to a configuration file (key=value format) that contains the following values:

 - ``h2o_ssl_jks_internal`` (required): The path (absolute or relative) to the key-store file used for internal SSL communication
 - ``h2o_ssl_jks_password`` (required): The password for the internal key-store